CtrlK

 Specificity

-Lists multiple specific concrete actions and technologies: async/await, dependency injection, Entity Framework Core, Dapper, configuration, caching, testing with xUnit, building APIs, MCP servers, and enterprise applications.
+Lists multiple specific concrete capabilities and technologies — "async/await, dependency injection, Entity Framework Core, Dapper, configuration, caching, and testing with xUnit" — rather than vague language, matching the comprehensive-actions anchor.

 3 / 3